qtproject/qt-apps-qtauto-deployment-server/README.md

 Architecture
 ============

+Setting up the server in virtualenv:

+virtualenv ./venv
+./venv/bin/pip install -r requirements.txt

+(libffi-dev is also needed)

 The server is based on Python/Django.
 The reference platform is Debian Jessie and the packages needed there are: